mpkocher/qpyson/README.md

 manual](https://stedolan.github.io/jq/manual/) and familiarizing
 yourself with a custom language.

-`qpyson` is a thin tool to explore, transform, or munge JSON using Python as the processing language.
+`qpyson` is a thin commandline tool to explore, transform, or munge JSON using Python as the processing language.

 Goals
 -----

--   Process JSON file using Python
+-   Process (filter, map, general munging) of JSON files using Python
 -   Thin layer to process or apply transforms written in Python
--   Provide the Python func as a string to the commandline or reference an external file where the function is defined
+-   Provide Python function as a string to the commandline or define Python functions in an external file
--   Custom functions can be paramaterized and configured from the commandline
+-   Custom functions can be parameterized and configured from the commandline
 -   Output results are emitted as JSON or in tabular form (using [tabulate](https://pypi.org/project/tabulate/) for quick viewing